 Undo/Redo is managed on each device, not through iCloud.
 When updates are made through iCloud sync, they will be ignored by the undo manager; only changes made on your current device are undo-able.

 There are a number of preferences that you set, such as Snap, grid display, and units of measurement.
 Whenever you change these on one of your devices, it will sync to your other devices.
 Hopefully this will save a little time, especially when installing LD on a new device.
 A complete list of synced preferences is available on the Reference page.

 If your sync is working incorrectly, or your app is crashing more frequently than usual for no apparent reason, it’s possible that syncing is encountering an error it cannot recover from.
 In this case, the best course of action is to reset your cloud files by using the Reset Sync option.
 This deletes all change logs from the cloud and establishes a new baseline, effectively starting fresh so the problematic file is removed.

-Note: the new baseline will be written from the device you use to Reset Sync, so make sure you use that command from the device which has the latest version of your work.
-Otherwise, you’d be better off deleting LD from your device and re-installing it, and syncing your Shows from iCloud.
+Note: if you have devices that are way behind sync, you’d be better off deleting LD from that device and re-installing it, and syncing your Shows from iCloud.
 Remember, you should only do this if you have your data on more than one device.
 Your Shows do NOT exist independently in the cloud, so you need to keep them somewhere.
 See the section on Sharing and Data Backup for more information.